South Korea: Seoul Women's University Social Welfare Program

 Seoul Women's University (SWU), is located in Seoul, South Korea.
 This university is open to both men and women.
 With student-oriented education programs and open systems, SWU is dedicated to elevating students' sense of responsibility and enthusiasm for learning and active competitiveness.
-SWU's student activities include events such as festivals for all, clubs and major activities to build up knowledge and human networks, and community programs for reaching out to local communities.
+SWU's student activities include events such as festivals, networking opportunities, and community outreach for all clubs and major activities.
 Students participate voluntarily and actively in diverse community programs, which help them attain a sense of achievement, pride and joy in campus life.

 Location

 Seoul is the capital city of South Korea.
-It is also the largest metropolis of the Republic of Korea.
-A fascinating blend of ancient traditions and cutting-edge digital technology, home to endless street food vendors and vast nightlife districts, an extraordinarily high-pressure educational system and serene Buddhist temples, a trend-setting youth culture and often crushing conformism, extraordinary architecture and endless monotonous rows of grey apartment buildings, Seoul is a city filled with stark contrasts.
+It is also the largest metropolis in the Republic of Korea.
+The city has a fascinating blend of ancient traditions and cutting-edge digital technology and is home to endless street food vendors and vast nightlife districts.
+Seoul has serene Buddhist temples, a trend-setting youth culture, and extraordinary architecture.

 SWU offers a tailored Social Welfare program for UNI Students.
-The customized program is intended to ensure that UNI Social Work students stay on track with graduation.
-In addition to an internship opportunity, students will take a language course, and depending on the semester, one or two English taught Social Welfare courses.
-Students can choose to take just classes, or classes and an internship/volunteer hours.
+This customized program is intended to ensure that UNI Social Work students stay on track with their academic plan.
+Students have the opportunity to add an internship experience while taking classes at SWU.
 Upon applying students will choose from the following agencies for their internship experience.

 - Aging/Gerontology